hujhax/austin-improv-wiki/Golden (mainstage).md

 It was a narrative that followed three protagonists, with a cast of 8-10 performers per night.
 Each protagonist had their own storyline, but the three storylines sometimes intertwined or overlapped.

-The show opened with prompting the audience for a suggestion -- for example, what is this person's dream?
-Secret?
-Occupation?
+The show opened with prompting the audience for a suggestion -- for example, what is this person's dream, secret, or occupation?

 Tonally it could vary from grounded realism to over-the-top stylization.